 - strategic alignment and engagement;

 - board composition and structure;

 - processes and practices;

-- culture and dynamics; relationship with management; and
+- · culture and dynamics; Relationship with management; and

 - personal effectiveness.

-A formal review of the Board's performance and effectiveness in respect of the year ended 30 June 2016 did not occur.
+A formal review of the Board's performance and effectiveness in respect of the June 2016 financial year did not occur.